Local index theory for geometric first-order differential operators: Geometric operators

 \begin{defin}[\cite{bransonSteinWeissOperators1997, pilcaNewProofBransons2011}] Let $G_n \in\{\mathrm{SO}(n), \mathrm{Spin}(n)\}$, $V_\lambda$ be an irreducible $G_{n}$-representation and let $(M,P)$ be a $G_n$-manifold.
 The covariant derivative $\nabla$ takes sections of $VM$ to sections of $T^*M \otimes VM$.
 For each $V_\mu$ appearing in the decomposition of $\mathbb{R}^{n}\otimes V_\lambda$, there is a \textbf{generalized gradient} $D_{\lambda,\mu}$ defined by the composition

 where $\pi_{\lambda\mu}$ is the orthogonal projection $\pi_{\lambda\mu}\colon T^*M\otimes V_\lambda M\to V_\mu M$. \end{defin}

 \begin{rmk} The difference between geometric operators and generalized gradients is that for a geometric operator we have not assumed that the representations on which the symbol is acting are irreducible and it was not asked to be a projection.
 Conversely, not every generalized gradient is elliptic.
-However, every geometric operator is a linear combination of generalized gradients. \end{rmk}
+However, it follows easily from Schur's Lemma that every geometric operator is a linear combination of generalized gradients. \end{rmk}

-We want to know in which cases generalized gradients or sums of generalized gradients define geometric operators, i.e. for which
+We want to know in which cases generalized gradients or sums of generalized gradients define geometric operators, i.e. for which subsets

 the operators

 are elliptic.
 Branson \cite{bransonSteinWeissOperators1997} studied a similar problem, investigating for which sets $I$ the operator $G_{\lambda,I}= D_{\lambda,I}^*D_{\lambda,I}$ is elliptic.
 This study led to the following classification result, which was also proven by Pilca \cite{pilcaNewProofBransons2011} using different methods.
 The operator $G_{\lambda,I}$ is said to be minimal elliptic, if $I$ contains no proper subset $J$ such that $G_{\lambda,J}$ is elliptic.